Hi there!

 People are rightfully concerned with how their data is collected and used in the digital era.
 Add in that even tech giants like Meta have lost user data to hacks, and it’s no wonder users are wary.

 Apply this thinking to all data you store about users.
 Depending on the location of your audience, GDPR or CCPA laws require that you ask for consent before using cookies or other data-gathering methods.
-We want to add that it's OK to tell users why you need that data, how it's used and how it helps you offer a better overall experience.
+Additionally, implementing techniques such as Transport Layer Security (TLS) and HTTPS can help ensure that sensitive information is encrypted during transmission, thereby maintaining secure data and preventing unauthorized access.
+We want to add that it’s OK to tell users why you need that data, how it’s used, and how it helps you offer a better overall experience.
 This way of thinking can also help you separate information that you need from irrelevant data.

 Intuitive navigation is a primary objective in UX/UI.
 Still, it's especially crucial in the first moments the user interacts with the app (making an account) and when they're ensuring their digital safety (setting security preferences).